jadijadi/lpic1book/content/1051_customize_and_use_the_shell_environment.md

-## . \(and source\)
+## `.` \(and source\)

 Yes only a dot!
 This is a shortcut for the bash source command.
-You can find it in files like /etc/profile.
+You can find it in files like `/etc/profile`.
 It runs the executable in front of it as part of the current environment (and not in a sub-process).

 > Note: If you just execute a file \(without source or dot\) bash creates a child, runs the executable there and then closes it.

-The `source` command is commonly used when you want to load new / updated environment variables or functions from a script.
+The `source` command is commonly used when you want to load new/updated environment variables or functions from a script.

 ## Aliases